lfit/releng-lftools/docs/commands/index.rst

 ########

 lftools is a collection of scripts written directly in python or externally via bash.

-It supports the following commands.
+It supports the following commands:

 .. toctree::
     :maxdepth: 2